antoniobarbalau/antoniobarbalau.github.io/kernel.md

     "Beings are numberless, I vow to free them."
 The first bodhisattva vow speaks to freeing beings from suffering, through metta, karuna, and mudita: loving-kindness, compassion, and sympathetic joy.

-    Metta, i.e. loving-kindness, is beatifully described by John Vervake as the intention to realize the moreness of someone, in both senses of the word "to realize": to discover and to make real.
+    Metta, i.e. loving-kindness, is beatifully described by John Vervake as the intention to realize the moreness of someone, in both senses of the word "realize": to discover and to make real.
 This means both (i) discovering that the other person is more than you thought, and (ii) helping their potential become real.

     When making a presentation, don't think "I want to make a great impression."
 Think "I want to help these people by giving them useful information."
 Imagine your brother or close friend asking: "What have you learned from your experience?
 Please tell me so I can learn something and make my life better."
 Then think "I want to realize the moreness of that person" and respond with that spirit.
 When you aim to impress, you feel anxious—the focus is on you.
 When you aim to help others benefit from what you've discovered, you feel warm inside—the focus is on them.